nickmccowan/vpn-setup/README.md

 <img src="https://i.imgur.com/w9r5YYC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the home PC Create a Proton VPN account, this will allow the usage of Proton VPN.
+From the home PC Create a Proton VPN account, this will allow the usage of Proton VPN on the Virtual Machine.
 </p>
 <br />
 <p>